ImTheSquid/SplitLargeFiles/README.md

 ## Installation
 ### Github
-1. Download the `SplitLargeFiles.plugin.js` file
+1. Download the `SplitLargeFiles.plugin.js` file (click on the file above, click Raw at the top right of the code, then press Ctrl+S)
-2. Drag it into your BetterDiscord plugins directory
+3. Drag it into your BetterDiscord plugins directory

 ## Frequently Asked Questions and Common Problems
 - Problem: Discord crashes when I try to upload a large file.